mapbox/batfish/README.md

 #### Import JS modules into jsxtreme-markdown

-In jsxtreme-markdown components, you can specify JS modules to import and use within the interpolated code using `prependJs` front matter.
+In jsxtreme-markdown components, you can specify JS modules to import and use within the interpolated code using [`prependJs` front matter](https://github.com/mapbox/jsxtreme-markdown/tree/master/packages/jsxtreme-markdown#prependjs).
 List lines of `import` or `require` statements that define variables you can use in your interpolated JS and JSX.

-By default, the following lines are specified:
+By default, the following lines are always specified:

 -   `import prefixUrl from '@mapbox/batfish/modules/prefix-url'`: See [Prefixing URLs].
 -   `import routeTo from '@mapbox/batfish/modules/route-to')`: See [Dynamically changing pages].

-This means that these functions can be used with no additional configuration.
+This means that those functions can be used with no additional configuration.
 Import your own modules and do more things.

 Example: